Model Publication Scheme 2018

 Information about our strategy for, and management of, financial resources (in sufficient detail to explain how we plan to spend public money and what has actually been spent)

 How we manage our human, physical and information resources

-Information about how we manage the human, physical and information resources of the authority.
+Information about how we manage our human, physical and information resources.

 How we procure goods and services from external providers

 Information about how we procure goods and services and our contracts with external providers

 How we are performing

 Information about how we perform as an organisation and how well we deliver our functions and services

 Our commercial publications

 Information packaged and made available for sale on a commercial basis and sold at market value through a retail outlet e.g., bookshop, museum or research journal.